 The Multi-Purpose Room offers Berkeley students the chance to escape from the rigors of academic life and relieve stress through physical activity (whether it is a game of basketball or a session of yoga).

-The space may be used by Berkeley students (but not by outside groups) if not otherwise reserved.
-The court is always reserved for spontaneous Berkeley basketball eruptions after 9:00pm.
+The space may be used by Berkeley students if not otherwise reserved.
+The court is always reserved for spontaneous Berkeley basketball eruptions after 9:00 p.m.
 Use of this space is scheduled through the Head of College’s Office and may only be arranged for Berkeley events by Berkeley students or Berkeley student groups.
-Please contact Sue Matteo (firstname.lastname@example.org) if you would like to reserve the Multi-Purpose Room.
+Please contact Naomi DiGioia (firstname.lastname@example.org) if you would like to reserve the Multi-Purpose Room.

 The Dining Hall

-One of the most handsome at Yale, in the Tudor style of hammerbeams, with leaded panes between the Hall and the Common Room.
+One of the most handsome at Yale, the dining hall is built in the Tudor style of hammerbeams, with leaded panes between the Hall and the Common Room.
 Portraits of former Heads of Berkeley College line the walls, while a copy of the famed Smibert Bermuda Group (which included Bishop Berkeley) hangs above the Great Fireplace.